Photos: Al Diwan at Madain Saleh

 They’re tiny altars but impressively built/carved on rocks.

 The views begin to change as you continue your trek up the solid mountainous rocks.

 Rocks have turned into massive sculptures through time and weathering.

 They look like sleeping giants.

-The canyons are deep and one false step will reward you death.
+The canyons are deep, and one false step will reward your death.

 But once you’re up there on top of the rocks, the breathtaking view of this UNESCO World Heritage Site is something you’d never thought about seeing in Saudi Arabia.